-The veneration of saints is an important practice in certain branches of the Christian tradition like Catholicism.
-To some church goers, engaging regularly with faithful men and women who lived faithfully in previous centuries is as common as Bible reading and praying to God.
-Yet not all Christians revere the saints like Catholicism does.
+The veneration of saints is an important practice in certain branches of the Christian tradition, like Catholicism.
+To some churchgoers, regularly engaging with faithful men and women who lived in previous centuries is as common as Bible reading and praying to God.
+Yet not all Christians revere the saints as Catholicism does.

 What do Baptists believe about the “saints” mentioned in the New Testament?
 How does this compare with what Catholicism teaches and practices about sainthood?
 Keep reading to learn more.